 Definition 15.1 (Elliptic Curve).
 An elliptic curve is defined by:

-(with some constraints of constants a and b)
+(with some constraints of constants and )

 Credit: Generated based on MIT Licensed code by Fang-Pen Lin